-Task Type and Description of Task Skills in Working Scientifically Knowledge and Understanding Overall Weighting Outcomes Due Date Skills Assessment This task assesses skills in working scientifically and a small amount of knowledge and understanding content.
-Tasks could include analysing and processing data and information, planning and conducting practical investigations, research and problem solving.
-A small number of questions assessing knowledge and understanding is included.
-25% 5% 30% CH11/12-1-7, CH11-8 Term 1, Week 9 Depth Study A range of task types may be used for the formal assessment of a student's depth study.
-Examples include a written report, digital or multimedia products, data analysis, practical investigations or fieldwork.
+Type and Description of Task Skills in Working Scientifically Knowledge and Understanding Overall Weighting Outcomes Due Date 1.
+Depth Study 25% 5% 30% CH11/12- Term 1 A range of task types may be used for the formal assessment of a 1,2,4,7 Week 10 student's depth study.
+Examples include a written report, digital or CH11-8 multimedia products, data analysis, practical investigations, fieldwork, or unseen timed responses.
 The task type will be finalised prior to the commencement of the depth study in class.
-20% 10% 30% CH11/12-1-7 CH11-10 Term 2, Week 9 Yearly Examination This task is a formal written examination comprising objective response questions and questions that require students to write short and extended responses.
-The task assesses a broad range of course content and outcomes, including skills in working scientifically and will replicate the timing and structure of the HSC examination.
-15% 25% 40% CH11/12-1-7 CH11-8-11 Term 3, Weeks 8-9 60% 40% 100% ı
+2. Skills Assessment 25% 5% 30% CH11/12-3,5,6 Term 2 This task assesses skills in working scientifically and a small amount of CH11-8,9 Week 7 knowledge and understanding content.
+Tasks could include analysing and processing data and information, planning and conducting practical investigations, and scientific problem solving.
+Skills are assessed in the context of the knowledge and understanding covered.
+3. Yearly Examination 10% 30% 40% CH11/12-1-7 Term 3 This task is a formal written examination comprising objective response CH11-8-11 Weeks 8-9 questions and questions that require students to write short and extended responses.
+The task assesses a broad range of course content and outcomes, including skills in working scientifically and knowledge and understanding.
+It will cover the entire scope of the Year 11 course.
+60% 40% 100%

-YEAR 11 ASSESSMENT SCHEDULE: 2020 Economics 2 Unit ------------------------------ ------ ----------- --------
+YEAR 11 ASSESSMENT SCHEDULE: 2024 Economics 2 Unit ------------------------------ ------ ----------- --------

-TASK Type of Task and Description Knowledg e and understan ding of course content Stimulus based skills Inquiry and Research Communication of economic information, ideas and issues in appropriate forms Overall Weighting Outcomes Due Date 1.
+Type of Task and Description Knowledge and understanding of course content Stimulus based skills Inquiry and Research Communication of economic information, ideas and issues in appropriate forms Overall Weighting Outcomes Due Date 1.
 Stimulus and Skills Based Test.
 This task assesses students' understanding of the Introduction to Economics and Markets topics.
 Students will be required to examine stimulus including supply and demand curves, production possibility frontiers and the long run average cost curve.
-Students are examined using a combination of short answer and multiple choice questions.
-5 20 5 30 P1,P2,P4,P5 , P7,P9 P10,P11 Term 1 Week 10 2.
+Students are examined using a combination of short answer and multiple-choice questions.
+5% 20% 5% 30% P1, P2,P4,P5, P7,P9 P10,P11 Term 1 Week 9 2.
 Research Task.
 This task assesses students' understanding of the Financial Markets topic through individual research into Australia's Financial Markets.
-5 20 5 30 P1, P2, P3, P5,P6 Term 2 Week 9 3.
-Yearly Examination.
+5% 20% 5% 30% P1, P2, P3, P5, P6 Term 2 Week 8 3.
+Research Task.
 This task assesses students' understanding of the Preliminary Economics course.
 Students are examined using a combination of multiple choice, short answer and extended response questions.
-30 10 40 P1,P2,P3,P4 ,P5,P6, P7,P8,P10, P11,P12 Term 3 Week 7/8 1 40 20 20 20 100
+30% 10% 40% P1, P2, P3,P4,P5, P6, P7, P8, P10, P11, P12 Term 3 Week 7-8 40% 20% 20% 20% 100%